All Episodes

 We'll continue.

-All right, 25 till the top of the hour as we continue.
+Hi, 25 till the top of the hour as we continue.

-John Lott is the president of the crime prevention research center.
+John Lott is the president of the Crime Prevention Research Center.

-Uh Pat uh Jezwaldo is with us, founder and CEO of the DAD dad is addressing the mental health aspects of this.
+Pat Jeswaldo is with us, founder and CEO of the DAD.

-You can talk about what is the bump stock and weapon modifications that took place here by Stephen Paddock when he was attacking these people from the Mandalay, you know, the Route 91 Harvest Festival.
+You can talk about what is the bump stock and weapon modifications that took place here by Steven Paddock when he was attacking these people from the Mandalay, you know, the Route 91 Harvest Festival.

 What have you been able to glean based on the information that's been revealed?